sterben-Dev10/SaveWizard-Resources/Scripts/apollo-lib-macos.md

 If none of those developer directories is usable, the wrapper runs `xcode-select --install` and polls until the tools become available. macOS presents Apple’s installer and license flow; the user must approve it manually.
 The wrapper cannot silently accept that GUI/license step, but it resumes automatically after the installation completes.

 Ordinary `git`, `cmake`, `make`, `curl`, and `tar` commands resolve from `PATH` first.
-Homebrew is used or installed only when CMake is missing.
+Homebrew is used or installed only when CMake is missing. macOS 11.0 is the artifact target, not a promise that current Homebrew supports a macOS 11 build host: [Homebrew's current requirements](https://docs.brew.sh/Installation) are newer, so a fresh Homebrew fallback on an older host is best-effort.
+An existing working CMake or Homebrew installation found on `PATH` remains usable.
 The macOS SDK supplies zlib and the system Cocoa/OpenGL frameworks; GUI CMake `FetchContent` downloads GLFW and Dear ImGui, so network access and Git are required, with no separate Homebrew GUI dependencies.
 GLFW and Dear ImGui are linked statically, and the validated app links at runtime only to Apple system libraries and frameworks.

 ## Build flow